Central dogma of molecular biology: General transfers of biological sequential information

+Francis Crick's 1958 figure showing various information transfers.
+Solid lines are residue transfers that are part of the central dogma.
+Dotted lines represent viral and experimental information transfers.

 DNA replications

 In the sense that DNA replication must occur if genetic material is to be provided for the progeny of any cell, whether somatic or reproductive, the copying from DNA to DNA arguably is the fundamental step in information transfer.
 A complex group of proteins called the replisome performs the replication of the information from the parent strand to the complementary daughter strand.

 Transcription

 Transcription is the process by which the information contained in a section of DNA is replicated in the form of a newly assembled piece of messenger RNA (mRNA).
 Enzymes facilitating the process include RNA polymerase and transcription factors.
 In eukaryotic cells, the primary transcript is pre-mRNA.
 Pre-mRNA must be processed for translation to proceed.
 Processing includes the addition of a 5' cap and a poly-A tail to the pre-mRNA chain, followed by splicing.
 Alternative splicing occurs when appropriate, increasing the diversity of the proteins that any single mRNA can produce.
 The product of the entire transcription process (that began with the production of the pre-mRNA chain) is a mature mRNA chain.